 MWS may also occur with other events which cause a sudden rise in intragastric pressure or gastric prolapse into the oesophagus.
 Sudden increased pressure within the nondistensible lower oesophagus causes tearing.

-- Acute UGIB is an emergency and has a mortality overall of 6-13%.
+- Acute UGIB is an emergency and has a mortality overall between 7% and 14%.

 - The majority of cases of UGIB are caused by peptic ulcers.